-XXIX.
+XXXI.
 TERMINATION

-- A. Either Party may terminate this Agreement, without cause, upon ninety (90) calendar days' written notice given the other Party. - B. Unless otherwise specified in this Agreement, COUNTY may terminate this Agreement upon five (5) calendar days' written notice if CONTRACTOR fails to perform any of the terms of this Agreement.
-At ADMINISTRATOR's sole discretion, CONTRACTOR may be allowed up to thirty (90) calendar days for corrective action. - C. COUNTY may terminate this Agreement immediately, upon written notice, on the occurrence of any of the following events: - 1.
-The loss by CONTRACTOR of legal capacity.

-- 3. The delegation or assignment of CONTRACTOR's services, operation or administration to another entity without the prior written consent of COUNTY. - 4.
+- A. Either Party may terminate this Agreement, without cause, upon ninety (90) calendar days' written notice given the other Party. - B. CONTRACTOR shall be responsible for meeting all programmatic and administrative contracted objectives and requirements as indicated in this Agreement.
+CONTRACTOR shall be subject to the issuance of a CAP for the failure to perform to the level of contracted objectives, continuing to not meet goals and expectations, and/or for non-compliance.
+If CAPs are not completed within timeframe as determined by ADMINISTRATOR notice, payments may be reduced or withheld until CAP is resolved and/or the Agreement could be terminated. - C. Unless otherwise specified in this Agreement, COUNTY may terminate this Agreement upon five (5) calendar days' written notice if CONTRACTOR fails to perform any of the terms of this Agreement.
+At ADMINISTRATOR's sole discretion, CONTRACTOR may be allowed up to thirty (30) calendar days for corrective action. - D. COUNTY may terminate this Agreement immediately, upon written notice, on the occurrence of any of the following events: - 1.
+The loss by CONTRACTOR of legal capacity. - 2.
+Cessation of services. - 3.
+The delegation or assignment of CONTRACTOR's services, operation or administration to another entity without the prior written consent of COUNTY. - 4.
 The neglect by any physician or licensed person employed by CONTRACTOR of any duty required pursuant to this Agreement. - 5.
 The loss of accreditation or any license required by the Licenses and Laws Paragraph of this Agreement. - 6.
 The continued incapacity of any physician or licensed person to perform duties required pursuant to this Agreement. - 7.
 Unethical conduct or malpractice by any physician or licensed person providing services pursuant to this Agreement; provided, however, COUNTY may waive this option if CONTRACTOR removes such physician or licensed person from serving persons treated or assisted pursuant to this Agreement.

-D. CONTINGENT FUNDING
+E. CONTINGENT FUNDING